Training Matters: Unlocking Potentials of Deeper Graph Convolutional Neural Networks: Introduction

-GCN, being arguably the most popular method of all GNNs, is applied pervasively for being lightweight and having relatively capable performance.
-However, the development of GCNs on more complicated tasks is hindered by the fact that their performance is still relatively limited and we cannot boost their performance easily: the performance seems not scalable with the size of the architectures, while the performance of typical deep learning architectures mostly becomes better with the increment of the depth or the width of the networks.
-Such problem is referred to as \textit{performance limit} or \textit{performance constraint}.
+GCN \cite{kipf2016classification}, being arguably the most popular method of all GNNs, is applied pervasively for being lightweight and having relatively capable performance.
+However, the development of GCNs on more complicated tasks is hindered by the fact that their performance is still relatively limited and cannot be easily boosted: the capacity of GCN seems not scalable with the depth of the architectures, while the performance of typical deep learning architectures mostly becomes better with the increment of the depth.
 Several investigations about the possible cause of the problem have been carried out, including \begin{itemize} \item Oversmoothing Problem \cite{li2018deeper}: stacking aggregation operations in GNNs is shown to make the representation of connected nodes to be more indistinguishable and therefore causes information loss; \item Loss of rank \cite{luan2019break}: the numerical ranks of the outputs in hidden layers will decrease with the increment of network depth. \item Inevitable convergence to some subspace \cite{oono2019graph}: the layer outputs get closer to a fixed subspace with the increment of the network depth; \end{itemize}

-These analyses show that despite the increment of trainable parameters, deepening GCNs is not helpful, therefore it is more promising to just switch to alternate solutions.
-Following these, efforts have been made to propose alternate GCN architectures to increase the expressive power with additional computational expenses, \eg{} augmenting architectures with additional concatenation layers \cite{he2016deep,luan2019break}.
-The computational costs introduced often outweigh the performance boost, therefore no alternative is yet popular enough to replace GCN.
+These analyses show that despite the increment of trainable parameters, simply deepening GCNs is not helpful, therefore it is more promising to just switch to alternate solutions.
+Following these, efforts have been made to propose alternate GCN architectures to increase the expressive power with additional computational expenses, \eg{} augmenting architectures with layer concatenation operations \cite{he2016deep,luan2019break}.
+However, the computational costs introduced often outweigh the performance boost, therefore no alternative is yet popular enough to replace GCN.